all-of-us/raw-data-repository/docs.md

 body is a Bundle (possibly empty) of documents (that is: a bundle of search results whose entries are bundles of measurements).

+#### `GET /PhysicalMeasurements/_history`

+Synchronize PhysicalMeasurements across all participants.
+This allows PTC to stay up-to-date with newly-arrived measurements.
+The return value is a FHIR History [Bundle](http://hl7.org/fhir/bundle.html) where each entry is a `PhysicalMeasurements` document.

+The Bundle's `link` array will include a link with relation=`next` if more results are available immediately.
+Otherwise the array will contain a `link` with relation=`sync` that can be used to check for new results in one minute.

 ## BiobankOrder API